owncloud/ocis/services/settings/README.md

 ## Default language

 The default language can be defined via SETTINGS_DEFAULT_LANGUAGE environment variable.
-If this variable is not defined, the English language will be used as default.
+If this variable is not defined, English will be used as default.